-Your peer adviser will give you a suggested packing list at the Orientation 2 meeting in April.
+Your peer advisor will give you a suggested packing list at Orientation 2 in April.

 Attire for Internships & Observation hours

 If you are participating in the Spanish for Business, Spanish for Education, or Spanish for Health Professions track, you will need to bring appropriate attire to wear for your internship or observations.
 Your internship or observations will typically take place Monday through Friday for four hours a day throughout the duration of the program.
 Schedules are finalized once you arrive in Puebla.